dblana/predictability/README.md

 - Updated Datasets (post-peak data), officially reported by Spanish Ministry of Health and curated by El-Pais-Data by late July, 2020: https://www.epdata.es/datos/coronavirus-china-datos-graficos/498
   + covid-19-es.csv: Different columns contain information about confirmed, recovered and deaths.
+**Note:** The data series for recovered was interrupted on the 17th of May.

 ## Sample outputs
 In the 'output' folder, we include some samples produced by the code and used to generate the figures in the paper.